infolis/infolis.github.io/about/goals.md

 ---
 layout: page
-title: DFG-Project InFoLiS II Goals
+title: Current Goals
 permalink: /about-goals/
 ---

-InFoLiS II has three main goals:
+The current main goals are:

 ## 1. Expansion to other disciplines and languages